thinkassembly/rust_sqlite_wasm/README.md

 **Goals**
 * Use sqlite as an in-memory sql database from rust/wasm.
 * No emscripten dependency.
-* No manually written javascript shims. (let wasm-bindgen, web-sys, js-sys handle those bits)
+* No manually written javascript shims.
+Let wasm-bindgen, web-sys, js-sys handle those bits.

 **Things I don't care about.**
 * Supporting all features of sqlite.
 Just the subset that makes sense in a browser based environment.